Shashi-Madushan/Invoice-Genarater-APK/README.md

    ```
 3. **Download the APK:**
    - After build completes, download the APK from the Expo dashboard or the provided link.
+   - **Or simply download the latest APK from the [Releases](https://github.com/Shashi-Madushan/Invoice-Genarater-APK/releases) section of this repository.**
    - Install the APK on your device or share with others.

 ## Resources